kajgm/gaussian-acceleration/README.md

-# FPGA acceleration of Gaussian Elimination algorithm
+# FPGA Accelerated Gaussian Elimination Algorithm

 This program provides a step-by-step optimization of the commonly used Gaussian Elimination algorithm.